Bits4Bots/WeatherStation/README.md

 ```

 ## Notes
-- TM1637 driver is provided.
+- TM1637 driver is provided as a placeholder.
+Replace with full implementation for real hardware.
 - Sensor read functions use mock values or micro:bit inputs; connect real modules for actual data.

 ---